jurikonradi/carousel/README.md

 ## HTML Elements

 - each HTML element must have its own .sass file.
-Names of styles must be unique in each .sass file.
+Names of styles must be unique in each .sass file (for whole App).

 - For example: `ElementHtml01.js` component is styled in `ElementHtml01.sass` file and has **.element-html-01-container'**. class.
 So in another `ElementHtml02.sass` file (for `ElementHtml02.js` component) similar class must have another name, for example **.element-html-02-container**.
 - avoid using 'body', 'h1' - 'h5', 'button' styling tags, as they will overwrite your app's styles.
 Instead use **'className='body-html-element-01'** and **'.body-html-element-01'**.